astropy/pyvo/docs/dal/index.rst

 Jobs
 ====
+Some services, most notably TAP ones, allow asynchronous operation (i.e., you submit a job, receive a URL where to check for updates, and then can go away) using a VO standard called UWS.

-Some services also have a ``submit_job`` method, which has the same parameters as their ``search`` but start a server-side job instead of waiting for the result to return.
+These have a ``submit_job`` method, which has the same parameters as their ``search`` but start a server-side job instead of waiting for the result to return.

-This is useful for longer-running queries.
+This is particulary useful for longer-running queries or when you want to run several queries in parallel from one script.

 .. note::
     It is good practice to test the query with a maxrec constraint first.